metrorailings/OwlBlog/content/posts/week-13-supercontest-picks-1.md

 #### _History / Analysis_

 Tennessee and Cleveland are similar in that both teams run offenses that are essentially derivatives of the Shanahan system.
 Both teams also harbor quite a few liabilities among their defensive ranks, though their defenses have been slowly improving over the past few weeks.

+It'll be fascinating watching these two teams essentially play against themselves here.
+Whichever team adds more wrinkles to their offense to throw the other off will likely win the contest.

 #### _Weather_